sts10/phraze/readme.markdown

 listeners-strikeouts-duchess-shrine-platform-advise-fellowship
 ```

 Use `-e` to specify the minimum amount of entropy, in bits, that your passphrase must have.
-Defaults to 80 bits.
+Phraze **defaults to 80 bits** of entropy.
 ```
 $ phraze -e 85
 rugby-legally-sweeping-economist-thirty-achieving-sliding